The Celestial Toymaker: Plot

-Steven and Dodo next meet the comical Sgt.
-Rugg and Mrs. Wiggs in a kitchen.
-They challenge them to hunt the thimble – the key to the exit door.
-Dodo finds the key inside the large pie which Mrs Wiggs was making.
-She and Steven depart and enter another room with a dancing floor.
-There they encounter the three mannequins not destroyed by the chairs, who transform into ballerinas and start to dance.
-At the far end of the floor is the TARDIS.
-Steven and Dodo get trapped as partners with two of the dolls and only free themselves by swapping their partners for each other.
-They pelt on to the TARDIS, but the police box is a fake.

-The Toymaker chooses Cyril the schoolboy to take on the Doctor's companions.
-Dodo and Steven find themselves in a vast game of hopscotch against Cyril, who slips on a triangle he has booby-trapped and is electrocuted.
-Dodo and Steven thus reach the TARDIS.
+Steven and Dodo meet the comical Sergeant Rugg and Mrs. Wiggs, who challenge them to hunt the thimble—the key to the exit door—which Dodo finds inside Wiggs's large pie.
+In another room with a dancing floor, Steven and Dodo encounter the three remaining mannequins, who transform into ballerinas and start to dance.
+Steven and Dodo get trapped as partners with two of the ballerinas and free themselves by swapping their partners for each other.
+They then find themselves in a vast game of hopscotch against schoolboy Cyril, who slips on a triangle he has booby-trapped and is electrocuted, before reaching the TARDIS.

-In the Toymaker's study at the same time, the Doctor is at the final stage of the Trilogic Game.
-The three friends are reunited, with Steven and Dodo sent into the TARDIS for safety while the Toymaker challenges the Doctor to complete the Game.
-The Doctor realises that when he makes the move and the Game is won, the Toymaker's domain will disappear – and the TARDIS with it.
-He orders the last piece to move using the Toymaker's voice from inside the TARDIS, allowing them to depart while the Toymaker's world is destroyed.

-The Doctor explains what he did to Dodo and Steven, and the team commemorate their victory with a bag of sweets given to Dodo by Cyril.
-The Doctor puts one in his mouth and immediately yells in pain...
+In the Toymaker's study, the Doctor is at the final stage of the Trilogic Game.
+He reunites with Steven and Dodo, sending them into the TARDIS while the Toymaker challenges the Doctor to complete the Game.
+The Doctor realises that, upon making the last move and winning, the Toymaker's domain will disappear along with the TARDIS.
+Using the Toymaker's voice from inside the TARDIS, he orders the last piece to move, departing while the Toymaker's world is destroyed.
+The Doctor commemorates their victory with sweets given to Dodo by Cyril, and immediately yells in pain.